 A low bidder was identified for the improvements in the second quarter of 2010.
-In the fourth quarter 2010, Masaryk and the contractor continued negotiations regarding the contract.
-A contract is expected to be executed and work to begin in the second quarter 2011.
+In the first quarter of 2011, Masaryk and the contractor settled the terms of the contract.
+A contract is expected to be executed in the second quarter of 2011 and work to begin in the third quarter of 2011.

 This Report Period Cumulative Actual Total / Expected

 Total Total

 of Properties 0 0/1

 This Report Period Cumulative Actual Total / Expected

 Total Total

-of Housing Units 0 0/1110

-This Report Period Cumulative Actual Total / Expected
+This Report Period Cumula Cumulative Actual Total / Expected ed

-Low Mod Total Low Mod Total Low/ Mod%
+Low Mod Total Low Mod Total Low/Mod%

 of Households 0 0 0 0/721 0/0 0/1110 0